Skip navigation

 First Nations Peoples have been fighting Glencore’s McArthur River zinc lead mine for decades, with several successful legal challenges already under their belt.

-The open cut mine - which is situated on the traditional lands of the Gudanji people - is polluting the land of the Garawa, Gudanji, Marra and Yanyuwa peoples, their traditional lands and waters and their ancestral estates.
+The open cut mine - which is situated on the traditional lands of the Gudanji people - was polluting the land of the Garawa, Gudanji, Marra and Yanyuwa peoples, their traditional lands and waters and their ancestral estates.
 The mine has a history of destroying sacred sites, such as the Gudanji site of the Rainbow Serpent as well as waste rock spontaneously combusting.
-Recent rulings will mean that the height of waste rock will block views of Damangani, or Barramundi Dreaming, for the Traditional Owners affecting their custom and cultural practices.
+Recent rulings mean that the height of waste rock will block views of Damangani, or Barramundi Dreaming, for the Traditional Owners affecting their custom and cultural practices.

-From the outset, the NT government has worked with the mine’s owners to prevent the Garawa, Gudanji, Marra and Yanyuwa peoples from having their say about the mine.
+From the outset, the NT government worked with the mine’s owners to prevent the Garawa, Gudanji, Marra and Yanyuwa peoples from having their say about the mine.
 They were not consulted about the development of the mine or informed of activities that may impact their heritage.
 An Indigenous Land Use Agreement was never negotiated, denying them the chance to give - or withhold - their consent.

 On a few occasions, Traditional Owners even beat the mine in court - only for the NT government to pass laws that overruled the court’s decision and let the mine go ahead.